Mathematical Methods for the Physical Sciences

 Assignments and Project

 There will be four assignments and one student project concentrated on applications of mathematics to physics or proofs in mathematics.
-Sample project topics will be distributed.
+Sample project topics are on this website.
 There will be no makeup assignments.
 Assignments or projects turned in after their due date will receive an automatic reduction in grade.
 No assignment or project grade will be dropped.

-- use the mathematical methods to develop strategies to solve real world physics and physical science problems;
+- Use mathematical methods to develop strategies to solve real world physics and physical science problems.

 Learning outcomesStudents will:

-- acquire knowledge of various mathematical concepts and techniques required for successful application of mathematics in physics and related sciences;
+- develop understanding of various mathematical concepts and techniques required for successful application of mathematics in physics and related sciences;

 - be able to model data using the language and techniques of mathematics;